Aldi to hire 500 new staff as it commits to paying living wage increase in Ireland

 The grocery retailer, which operates 137 stores in the Republic, is investing €160 million to expand and upgrade its Irish stores.
 It has committed €100 million to building 20 new stores while also investing €60 million in revamping the others.

-The German discounter said it is hiring area managers, store managers, assistant store managers, store assistants and stock assistants.
+The German discounter said it is hiring area managers, store managers, assistant store managers and store assistants.

 It also announced a new minimum rate of pay of €11.90 per hour to match what is known as the living wage.
 That new rate of pay is effective from February 1st, and is a 20 cent increase on the company’s current minimum hourly rate of €11.70.
 The increase is in line with the recommentadtions of the living wage technical group - a group supported by University College Dublin and Siptu, amongst others.